nnaumenko/metaf/docs/sphinx/api_reference.rst

 		.. cpp:function:: Distance baseHeight() const

 			:returns: Height of the base of the cloud layer, if a single cloud layer along with its base height is reported.
-In current version always returns a non-reported value.

 	**Validating**